BBC controversies: November 2013: Generation War

-BBC plans to broadcast the German ZDF film Generation War upset certain British residents of Polish origin, as the film had already been accused of slandering the Polish anti-Nazi underground Armia Krajowa as anti-Semites, and of portraying false stereotypes of Poles and Germans during the period of occupation.
-In Germany, after ambassador Jerzy Marganski sent a letter of complaint to ZDF, the broadcaster provided corrective actions producing and broadcasting film 'Kampf ums Überleben'.
+BBC's plans to broadcast the German ZDF film Generation War upset certain British residents of Polish origin, as the film had already been accused of slandering the Polish anti-Nazi underground Armia Krajowa as anti-Semites, and of portraying false stereotypes of Poles and Germans during the period of occupation.
+In Germany, after ambassador Jerzy Marganski sent a letter of complaint to ZDF, the broadcaster took corrective action by producing and broadcasting the film 'Kampf ums Überleben'.

 August 2014: Coverage of Cliff Richard's property search

 On 14 August 2014, Sir Cliff Richard's apartment in Berkshire was searched by South Yorkshire Police in relation to an alleged historical sexual assault on a boy aged under 16.
 After police tipped off BBC journalist Dan Johnson, BBC reporters were on the scene as police arrived, and a BBC helicopter covered the raid as it happened.
-Richard, who was in Portugal at the time, released a statement asserting that the allegation was "completely false" and complained that the press appeared to have been given advance notice of the search – whereas he had not been.
+Richard, who was in Portugal at the time, released a statement saying the allegation was "completely false" and complained that the press appeared to have been given advance notice of the search, whereas he had not.
 The BBC's home affairs correspondent, Danny Shaw, stated that the media presence at Richard's home "was highly unusual – it appears to be a deliberate attempt by police to ensure maximum coverage", but added: "That's not illegal – but there are strict guidelines."
 South Yorkshire Police initially denied leaking details of the property search, but later confirmed that they had been "working with a media outlet" about the investigation.

-By 19 August, the BBC were reported to have received up to 594 complaints regarding the coverage.
-Barrister and broadcaster Geoffrey Robertson questioned the legality of the search and called for an independent inquiry into the police operation and the prior leaking to media of the property search.
-Former Attorney General Dominic Grieve accused the police of having a "collusive relationship" with the BBC, claiming that the decision to tip off the BBC "seems quite extraordinary."
+By 19 August, the BBC was reported to have received up to 594 complaints regarding the coverage.
+Barrister and broadcaster Geoffrey Robertson questioned the legality of the search and called for an independent inquiry into the police operation and the earlier leak to the media about the property search.
+Former Attorney General Dominic Grieve accused the police of a "collusive relationship" with the BBC, saying the decision to tip off the BBC "seems quite extraordinary."
 Officials from the BBC and South Yorkshire Police were called before the Home Affairs Select Committee on 2 September.
 There, the chief constable of South Yorkshire Police accused the BBC of "extortion"; however, MPs dismissed this, with chairman Keith Vaz stating that the BBC had "acted perfectly properly" in its coverage of the raid.

 After being told he would not be charged in June 2016, Richard said that he was considering suing the BBC.
-The BBC apologised for "distress" caused by its coverage but stood by the story as it believed it was in the public interest.
-Richard sued the BBC and was awarded £210,000 in damages in July 2018 after London's High Court ruled that the broadcaster had infringed his right to privacy.
+The BBC apologised for "distress" caused by its coverage but stood by the story, as it believed it was in the public interest.
+Richard sued the BBC and was awarded £210,000 in damages in July 2018, after London's High Court ruled that the broadcaster had infringed his right to privacy.